 Step 1: Stimulation & Monitoring

-If injectable medications are needed, in order to stimulate ovarian (egg) development and prepare for ovulation, the woman is typically given fertility medications for a time period of 5-14 days.
+If injectable medications are needed, the woman is typically given fertility medications for a time period of 5-14 days in order to stimulate ovarian (egg) development and prepare for ovulation.
 While on stimulation medication, regular monitoring via ultrasound and blood test is required.
-Ultrasound monitoring measures egg follicle growth as well as the increasing thickness of the uterine lining.
+Ultrasound monitoring measures egg follicle growth, as well as the increasing thickness of the uterine lining.
 Blood work monitors estrogen levels, which rise as follicles develop.